Kavya1789/ACL-Docs/workshop/02_Cloud_native_Concepts/01_Working_with_Containers/README.md

 In this lab you'll learn how to create a container image and how to run a container based on this image.
 During this activity you will pull an image from a global container registry to get hands-on experience with container registries in general.

-## Step 1: Create the Dockerfile and script
+## Step 1: View the Dockerfile and script

-1. Create a directory for the docker artifacts
+1. View the Dockerfile using an editor.

     ```bash
     (bastion)$ cd ~
-    (bastion)$ mkdir -p docker/
     (bastion)$ cd docker/
     ```

-1. Create a new file named `Dockerfile` and add the following content:
+1. The Dockerfile should look like this:

     ```docker
     FROM alpine:latest